Payment & Distribution

 - Loan Information Form with Section 1 completed.

-When a loan is paid-in-full, subsequent quarterly payments will be directed to the remaining loan(s) with the next highest priority in the awardee's LRP portal.
-See a full list of the loan priority order.
+When a loan is paid in full, subsequent quarterly payments will be directed to the remaining loan(s) with the next highest priority in the awardee's LRP portal.
+See the

 The amount reflected on the 1099-G form (Extramural) or the W-2 form (Intramural) will reflect the sum of all loan and tax payments made on an awardee's behalf during the calendar year.
 A 1099-G or W-2 form will be mailed no later than January 31 following the calendar year in which LRP benefits were received.